It is one of the first combinations between 3D printing and self-healing materials: the future will be full of it.

 After two hours at 60 ° most of these objects have completely repaired themselves (for the sensors it takes longer because of the electronic components).

-Let's get straight to the point: what is missing from the development of spare parts for cars and self-repairing work clothes.
+Let's get straight to the point: how much is missing to the development of spare parts for cars and self-repairing work clothes.

 Here is the research published in Nature.